CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 1.md

     <img src=images/mdssvckf.jpg />

 You have successfully logged in to **Microsoft OneLake File Explorer** and explored its features.
 You can now manage your OneLake data directly from Windows File Explorer.

-- [ ]  Tick this box to indicate OneLake File Explorer setup is complete.

 ## Power BI Desktop